 For employees who are required to work a second or third shift as governed by paragraph C of this Section, overtime shall be compensated at the rate of time and one

 half of the regular salary rate plus the shift differential for the number of hours in excess of forty (40) hours per week worked on such second or third shift.

+Employees who are assigned to work a Compressed Workweek shall receive the shift differential for all hours worked beginning after 3:00 p.m. and ending before 7:00 a.m. on their regular full shift.
+This does not apply to employees who have requested and been granted an alternative work week.

+Employees who are assigned to work a Compressed Workweek to perform tunnel maintenance or inspection work in the MHS shall be paid the MHS differential for all hours worked beginning after 3 p.m. and ending before 7:00 a.m. on their regular shift.
+This does not apply to employees who have requested and been granted an alternative work schedule.

 Section 7.
 Stand-by Duty

-Effective July 8, 2007, an employee who is required by the department head to leave instructions as to where he/she may be reached in order to report to work when necessary shall be reimbursed at a rate not to exceed seventeen dollars and fifty cents ($17.50) for such stand-by period.
+An employee who is required by the department head to leave instructions as to where he/she may be reached in order to report to work when necessary shall be reimbursed at a rate not to exceed seventeen dollars and fifty cents ($17.50) for such stand-by period.

 The stand-by period shall be fifteen (15) hours in duration for any night stand-by duty, and shall be nine (9) hours in duration for any daytime stand-by duty.

 Stand-by duty shall mean that a department head has ordered any employee to be immediately available for duty upon receipt of a message to report to work.
-If any employee assigned to stand-by duty is not available to report to duty when called, no stand-by pay shall be paid to the employee for the period.
+If any employee assigned to stand-by duty is not immediately available to report to duty when called, no stand-by pay shall be paid to the employee for the period.
+An employee who fails to report for duty within one (1) hour of being called shall not be considered immediately available.
+The Employer shall make reasonable allowances for travel distance and conditions.
+For purposes of this section distance shall be measured from the employee’s home.

 Should an employee be called off stand-by duty to perform work, such employee shall receive, in addition to his/her stand-by pay, additional pay for all hours worked on an overtime basis in accordance with Section 2 (overtime) and Section 5 (callback) of this Article and all other relevant provisions of this Agreement.

-When the practice has been for the Employer to provide the employees on stand-by with a beeper, this practice shall continue.

 Section 8.
 Weekend Differential

-Effective July 9, 2006, employees of the Commonwealth rendering service on a weekend shift as hereinafter defined shall receive a weekend differential of one dollar ($1.00) per hour for each hour worked, provided, however, that no employee shall receive said weekend differential for more than one (1) shift per weekend.
+Employees rendering service on a weekend shift as hereinafter defined shall receive a weekend differential of one dollar ($1.00) per hour for each hour worked, provided, however, that no employee shall receive said weekend differential for more than one (1) shift per weekend not to exceed 7.5 or 8 hours.

 For the purposes of this Section, a weekend shift shall be defined as a shift that commences on or after 9:00 p.m. on Friday and concludes on or before 2:00 a.m. on Monday.